set up disaster recovery for a multi-tier Citrix XenApp and XenDesktop deployment

 Citrix XenApp and XenDesktop deployment with AD DNS server, SQL database server, Citrix Delivery Controller, StoreFront server, XenApp Master (VDA), Citrix XenApp License Server

 For the purpose of this article, Citrix deployments on VMware virtual machines managed by vSphere 6.0 / System Center VMM 2012 R2 were used to setup DR.

 |Scenario||To a secondary site||To Azure|

 |Physical server||Not in scope||Yes|

 Customers can deploy XenApp components as Virtual Machines running on Hyper-V or VMware or as Physical Servers.
 Azure Site Recovery can protect both physical and virtual deployments to Azure.
 Since XenApp 7.7 or later is supported in Azure, only deployments with these versions can be failed over to Azure for Disaster Recovery or migration.

 Protection and recovery of on-premises deployments using Server OS machines to deliver XenApp published apps and XenApp published desktops is supported.

 Protection and recovery of on-premises deployments using desktop OS machines to deliver Desktop VDI for client virtual desktops, including Windows 10, is not supported.
 This is because ASR does not support the recovery of machines with desktop OS’es.
-Also, some client virtual desktop flavours (eg. Windows 7) are not yet supported for licensing in Azure.
+Also, some client virtual desktop operating systems (eg. Windows 7) are not yet supported for licensing in Azure.
 Learn More about licensing for client/server desktops in Azure.